SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us006/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-    * a reference
+    * a number plate
+    * the brand of the car
+    * the model of the car
+    * the type of the vehicle
-    * a designation
+    * the tare
-    * an informal description
-    * a technical description
+    * a gross weight
-    * an estimated duration
-    * an estimated cost

-* Selected data:
+    * the current Km
-    * a task category
+    * a register date
+    * the Acquisition Date of the car
+    * Maintenance/Checkup Frequency (in Kms)

 **Output Data:**

-* List of existing task categories
-* (In)Success of the operation
+* Success of the operation
+* Errors/warnings messages

 ### 1.6.
 System Sequence Diagram (SSD)